Pi-Dev/PiDevUtils/readme.md

 ---

 <details>
-<summary>🧩 Helpers - USeful stuff for designers and programmers</summary>
+<summary>🧩 Helpers - Useful stuff for designers and programmers</summary>

 - **[CommentComponent.cs](Assets/PiDev/Utilities/Helpers/CommentComponent.cs)**
   A simple component for attaching notes or comments to GameObjects in the Unity Inspector.